Marcus Stroman: Chicago Cubs

-On December 1, 2021, Stroman signed a three-year contract worth $71 million to play for the Chicago Cubs.
-He is the first ever Cub to wear the number 0.
+On December 1, 2021, Stroman signed a two-year contract (with a player option for a third year) worth $71 million to play for the Chicago Cubs.
+He is the first ever Cub to wear the uniform number 0.
+He started for the Cubs on Opening Day for the 2023 season and became the first pitcher to be called in violation of the pitch clock.

+Stroman was named to the 2023 MLB All-Star Game, but opted not to play in the game in order to rest.
+In August, the Cubs put Stroman on the injured list due to inflammation in his right hip.
+In mid-August, he was diagnosed with a rib cage cartilage fracture.
+He returned to the Cubs in mid-September.
+After the 2023 season, Stroman declined his player option for the 2024 season and became a free agent.

+New York Yankees

+On January 17, 2024, Stroman signed a two-year, $37 million contract with the New York Yankees including a conditional player option for the 2026 season that will vest at $18 million if Stroman pitches 140 innings in 2025.
+Across 29 starts and one relief appearance, Stroman pitched to a 4.31 ERA with 113 strikeouts in 154 2/3 innings.
+However, with a 5.70 ERA since the start of June, Stroman was ultimately left off the Yankees' ALDS 26-man roster.
+After the Yankees advanced, he was readded to their 26-man roster for the ALCS.

+On August 1, 2025, Stroman was released by the Yankees.
+During the Yankees 2025 season, he started nine games, pitched 39 innings and logged a 6.23 ERA and 3–2 record with 26 strikeouts over 39 innings.

 International career

 In December 2016, Stroman announced that he would play for the United States national baseball team at the 2017 World Baseball Classic.
 He made three starts for the team, and posted a 2.35 ERA in 151/3 total innings.
 In the final game, Stroman held Team Puerto Rico scoreless and without a hit through six innings, leading Team USA to an 8–0 victory and their first WBC championship.
 Following the game, Stroman was named the tournament's most valuable player (MVP).
 He was also named to the All-World Baseball Classic team.
-He represented Puerto Rico national baseball team at the 2023 World Baseball Classic.
+He represented the Puerto Rico national baseball team at the 2023 World Baseball Classic.

 Pitching style

 Stroman's repertoire includes six pitches: his four-seam fastball and two-seam fastball average 93 mph and 92 mph respectively.
 His off-speed pitches include a curveball at 82 mph, a changeup at 85 mph, a cutter at 90 mph, and a slider at 85 mph.
 He has relied more on his two-seam fastball (about 41–44%) since the 2015 season.